• Skip to main content

 Difference between a Traditional and Tankless Water Heater:

-• Energy Efficiency:
+- Energy Efficiency:

-No storage water heater will perform as efficient as a tankless water heater.
+No traditional water heater will perform as efficient as a tankless water heater.
 Traditional water heaters need to heat up constant water in the tank.
 So there will always be hot water on standby as you need it.
 The heater turns on when the thermostat senses the temperature of the water gets colder.
 Two heating elements stay on until the water gets hot enough.
 Few energy efficient storage water heaters are available today.

 But, Tankless water heater works on demand instant use only.
 In this unit, you can save energy as it needs only electricity when you turn on the hot water.
 You need not worry when you are asleep at night or out of the house on vacation.
 The unit remains off until you return and need it again.
 It makes it very energy efficient.

-• Reliability:
+- Reliability:

 Traditional water heaters are notorious for not producing enough hot water.
 There is a limited amount of hot water in the tank at one time.
 The water will only be lukewarm as the new water flows into the tank as you use it up.
 It will take some time to heat a full tank of water.